tartor/StrataTest/README.md

 Most of the Action classes inherit from AuthenticatedAction to ensure they are used only when there is a logged in user

+External library RazorEngine is used to create email template.
+The email template for this example is kept in memory but can be hold in a file and read on demamnd

+The parameters for the SmtpClient used to send the  email should be available in web.config